Iowa Traffic Tickets

 Points in Iowa

 If you are convicted of a certain traffic violation in IA, a specific number of points may be assessed against your IA driving record.
-In case of six or more traffic violations within a two-year time frame, you may be recognized as a habitual offender, thus incurring harsh penalties.
+In the case of six or more traffic violations within a two-year time frame, you may be recognized as a habitual offender, thus incurring harsh penalties.
 Points for different traffic citations in Iowa are outlined in the list below:

 - Driving while under license suspension, revocation or denial – 2 points